Paul Cloke: Educational background

 Cloke attended the University of Southampton, graduating with a Bachelor's degree in geography.
 He studied for his PhD at Wye College (University of London).
 His academic area of expertise focused on human geography.

 Professional background

 Following his graduation from Wye College, Cloke joined the staff of St David's University College, Lampeter (University of Wales).
 While at Lampeter, he was part of the Lampeter Geography School.
 He has also served as a professor of geography at the University of Bristol.
-At the time of his death he was a staff member with the University of Exeter and adjunct professor at the University of Canterbury, New Zealand.
+At the time of his death he was an emeritus professor at the University of Exeter and adjunct professor at the University of Canterbury, New Zealand.

 Theology

 Cloke was an Evangelical Christian and co-authored a trilogy of works entitled Mission in Marginal Places with theologian Mike Pears.

 Death

 Cloke died on 25 May 2022.